 Some student learn better using flash cards, while some others prefer audio learning.
 You need to find out which type you are and then focus on that method in order to revise more efficiently.
-You can check out our previous entry “Which Learner Am I” (https://starttuition.sg/blog/which-learner-am-i/) for more details.
+Check out our "Which Learner Am I" post on this topic.

 #4 – Have A Healthy Lifestyle

 If the body is not able to keep up, no amount of revision can help.
 You will need to eat well, sleep well and live well in order to provide enough energy and nutrients for the brain to do proper revision.
 Have a healthy diet with regular meals ensures intake of nutrients, while having good sleeping and exercising habits allow the body to be able to perform well.
 In this way, revision can be done with greater efficiency!

 Staying calm and positive is VERY important, as this can keep your mind focused in the revision.
 Try not to be affected by other events, especially poor performances in class.
 Remember, it is never over until it is over!
 Stay positive and revision will get better!